-1947 – Gilera “500 Saturno Sport” – Italy
+Gilera “500 Saturno Sport”, 1947, Italy

-It’s considered a masterpiece of Italian motorbike production.
+One of the most important models for Gilera, the Saturno is considered a masterpiece of Italian motorbike production.
 According to experts it had just one rival: the Moto Guzzi Falcone.

-The tube frame is made of a single open cradle ; it shows a Girder front fork, while at the back it features a couple of springs on each side of the wheel with compass dampers.
+The tubular frame is made of a single open cradle ; it shows a Girder front fork, while at the back it features a couple of springs on each side of the wheel with compass dampers.

 This system had been used by Gilera since the mid 30s; the gearbox has 4 speeds and it’s controlled by pedal.

-Four were the available versions: “Turismo”, “Sport”, “Competizione” and “Corsa“.
+Four versions were available: “Turismo”, “Sport”, “Competizione” and “Corsa“.